Executive Summary

 The Memory Challenge in Distributed Training

-- Model parameters: The weights and biases of the neural network
+- Model parameters: The actual weights and biases.
+The network itself.

-- Gradients: The derivatives used to update the parameters during backpropagation
+- Gradients: The calculus breadcrumbs needed to update those parameters during backpropagation.

 ZeRO: A Staged Approach to Memory Optimization